ProFatXuanAll/language-model-playground/doc/source/dset/index.rst

 Download dataset
 ----------------
-We have provided downloading utilities so that if a dataset is not on your local machine it will be downloaded automatically.
+We provide downloading utilities so that if a dataset is not on your local machine it will be downloaded automatically.
 All downloaded files will be put under ``data`` directory.
-For example, to download the training set of :py:class:`lmp.dset.Wiki-text-2`, all you need to do is as follow:
+For example, to download the training set of :py:class:`lmp.dset.WikiText2Dset`, all you need to do is as follow:

 .. code-block:: python